surifirstpin/biplus_documentation/docs/ModelNew.md

 <p>In the above example, Drill down option is defined over field “State Name” with two fields of self view City Name, No_of_Employees.
 On Clicking on any of “State Name”, then filter will be applied on that value and relevant values of fields “City Name” and “No_of_Employees” will be displayed.</p>
 <p>As <strong>Show_drill_down_measures</strong> is set <strong>TRUE</strong>, the associated measures (if exists) of the field “State Name” will also be brought to the next stage along with drill fields City Name and No_of_Employees.</p>
 <h3 id="maps">Maps:</h3>
-<p>Bi+ provides map view by covering various number of countries.
+<p>BiPlus provides map view by covering various number of countries.
 Also, there are special attributes like colour change for specific range of values.
 For Model, Views and for a specific field the map co-ordinates may be assigned as follows :</p>
 <pre><code>{
 "name": "Field",
 "label": "Field",